hashicorp/actions-docker-build/.github/pull_request_template.md

 ### Justification

 Please provide a **link** to a JIRA ticket, Slack thread, Google Doc, or other relevant documentation about the aims of this PR.
-If they don't exist, please state that.
+If there isn't one, please state that.

 ### Quality

-All code changes should be accompanied by relevant tests which both document and protect the newly defined behavior.
-There are _some_ exceptions like logging, configuration changes, and documentation updates.
+All changes to behavior should be accompanied by relevant tests which both document and protect it.

 This PR includes: